arduino/docs-content/content/micropython/01.basics/06.board-examples/board-examples.md

 print("- Sensor value at ", timestamp, ":", sensor_value)
 ```

-In this example, every sensor reading is accompanied by A timestamp, which can be crucial for data analysis or logging purposes.
+In this example, every sensor reading is accompanied by a timestamp, which can be crucial for data analysis or logging purposes.
 The RTC's ability to maintain time independently of the main system's power status makes it reliable for time-sensitive applications.